Beally History, Family Crest & Coats of Arms

 The surname Beally was first found in Moray, where they held a family seat from very early times.

 Early History of the Beally family

-Another 271 words (19 lines of text) covering the years 1598, 1643, 1648, 1650 and 1743 are included under the topic Early Beally History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beally research.
+Another 136 words (10 lines of text) covering the years 1598, 1643, 1648, 1650 and 1743 are included under the topic Early Beally History in all our PDF Extended History products and printed products wherever possible.

 Beally Spelling Variations

 Scribes in the Middle Ages did not have access to a set of spelling rules.
 They spelled according to sound, the result was a great number of spelling variations.
 In various documents, Beally has been spelled Bellie, Belley, Bealie, Beeley, Belley, Bely, Beayly, Beyley, Beilley, Bealy, Bellye, Belly and many more.